lsaravia/MetawebsAssembly/MetawebsAssembly.md

 ## Methods

 The three dataset used in this study encompass a wide range of spatial scales and they were collected independently.
 The Southern Ocean database compiled by @Raymond2011 was used to construct the meta-web selecting only species located at latitudes higher than 60°S. @Raymond2011 compiled information from direct sampling methods of dietary assessment, including gut, scat, and bolus content analysis, stomach flushing, and observed feeding.
 We considered that the meta-web is the regional pool of species defined by the biogeographic Antarctic region.
-Next, the regional Weddell Sea dataset includes species situated between 74°S and 78°S with a West-East extension of approximately 450 km, comprises all information about trophic interactions available for the zone since 1983 [@Jacob2011].
-The local dataset comes from Potter Cove: a 4 km long and 2.5 km wide Antarctic fjord located at 62°14'S, 58°40'W, South Shetland Islands [@Marina2018].
+Next we analysed two local food webs: the Weddell Sea dataset includes species situated between 74°S and 78°S with a West-East extension of approximately 450 km, comprises all information about trophic interactions available for the zone since 1983 [@Jacob2011].
+The Potter Cove dataset comes from a 4 km long and 2.5 km wide Antarctic fjord located at 62°14'S, 58°40'W, South Shetland Islands [@Marina2018].
 These food web datasets comprise benthic and pelagic habitats of the Antarctic ecosystem, few aggregated low-trophic level groups (e.g. detritus, diatoms, phytoplankton, zooplankton) and an exceptionally high resolution of the macroalgae community (i.e. 24 biological species of red, brown and green macroalgae).
 The macroalgae community is responsible for the majority of the primary production and supports a large fraction of secondary production in Antarctic fjords [@Quartino2008a, @Valdivia2015].
 The higher trophic levels comprise: invertebrate (e.g. ascidians, sponges, isopods, amphipods, bivalves, gastropods, cephalopods, echinoderms) and vertebrate predator groups (e.g. demersal and pelagic fishes, penguins, seals and whales).
-For more information about these dataset we refer to the original publications.
-To make datasets compatible, first we checked taxonomic names for synonyms, and second, we added species (either prey or predator) with their interactions to the meta-web when the local or regional food-webs contains more taxonomic resolution.
+For more information about these datasets we refer to the original publications.
+To make datasets compatible, first we checked taxonomic names for synonyms, and second, we added species (either prey or predator) with their interactions to the meta-web when the local food-webs contains more taxonomic resolution.
 When the meta-web contained more detailed records, only for predators we added them to the local food-web checking for its geographic range.
 We remove cannibalistic (self-links) and double arrows (i.d.
 A eats B and B eats A).

 <!---Cambiar Regional y local porque ambas son locales!!!!!!!!!!! -->